graycoreio/daffodil/libs/design/article/README.md

 #### Code blocks
 <design-land-example-viewer-container example="article-code-block"></design-land-example-viewer-container>

-### Horizontal Rules
+### Horizontal rules
 <design-land-example-viewer-container example="article-hr"></design-land-example-viewer-container>

 ### Blockquote
 <design-land-example-viewer-container example="article-blockquote"></design-land-example-viewer-container>

 ## Encapsulation

-Articles also support other custom "non-native" components like [accordions](../accordion/README.md), [media galleries](../media-gallery/README.md), and [lists](../list/README.md).
-Unlike typical HTML (<p>, <ol>, <ul>, etc) content, these components must be style encaspulated to prevent article styles bleeding down from the article into their content.
+Articles also support other custom "non-native" components like [accordions](/libs/design/accordion/README.md), [media galleries](/libs/design/media-gallery/README.md), and [lists](/libs/design/list/README.md).
+Unlike typical HTML (`<p>`, `<ol>`, `<ul>`, etc) content, these components must be style encaspulated to prevent article styles bleeding down from the article into their content.
 Many Daffodil components support this out of the box.
 If you have a custom component that you would like to place inside an article, you can use the `DaffArticleEncapsulatedDirective` on your component to prevent article styles bleeding into your component.

 ## Usage